 The treatment of relapsed or refractory mantle cell lymphoma will be discussed here.
 The initial treatment of mantle cell lymphoma and the clinical and pathologic features of this disorder are discussed separately.
 (See "Initial treatment of mantle cell lymphoma" and "Clinical manifestations, pathologic features, and diagnosis of mantle cell lymphoma".)

-Overview — A number of chemotherapy regimens have been evaluated in patients with recurrent or refractory MCL, with variable success.
+Choice of regimen — A number of chemotherapy regimens have been evaluated in patients with recurrent or refractory MCL, with variable success.
 Some of these agents are undergoing further investigation for use in combination therapies.
 All patients should be encouraged to participate in clinical trials whenever available.